 Or

-The attorney’s investigation aims to identify third parties who have contributed to your injury due to negligence (the more likely option).
+The attorney’s investigation aims to identify third parties contributing to your injury due to negligence (the more likely option).

 Third-party Claims

-If another individual or Company somehow contributed to conditions at the worksite that provided you with getting hurt, you may have a chance at holding them liable for your damages.
+If another individual or Company contributed to conditions at the worksite that caused you to get hurt, you may have a chance at holding them liable for your damages.

 Examples of third parties: